kevinboosten/kevinboosten.github.io/_posts/2020-05-16-how-to-use-angular-environment-files-in-your-azure-devops-multi-stage-yml-release-pipeline.md

 ## Start with an Angular app

-The first thing we need is an minimal Angular app.
+The first thing we need is a minimal Angular app.
 So let's start with that:

 ```bash
 ng new azure-angular-release-demo --minimal --routing=false